open-compensation-token-license/license-token-website/wikisrc/open-source-monetization-challenges-and-strategies.md

 Sustainable funding for open-source projects remains a paradox: despite their critical role, these technologies are often underfunded.
 The root challenges include:

 1. **The "Free as in Free Beer" Misconception**
    Many interpret the open-source model to mean "cost-free," leading to an undervaluation of the work and resources needed to develop, maintain, and secure such projects.
 While the software itself is freely accessible, ongoing development requires time, expertise, and infrastructure—none of which come without financial cost.
+Learn more about [unpaid volunteer work](https://www.license-token.com/wiki/unpaid-volunteer-work) in open-source.

 2. **Corporate Reliance Without Reciprocity**
    Companies frequently build their commercial products on open-source software without contributing back to the ecosystem.
 For example, the infamous funding shortfalls in critical tools like OpenSSL revealed how reliance on poorly funded projects can lead to major vulnerabilities.
+Explore [corporate sponsorship models](https://www.license-token.com/wiki/corporate-sponsorship-models) to understand how companies can better support open-source projects.

 3. **Donor Fatigue**
    With the growing number of open-source projects, potential donors—whether individuals or organizations—often experience fatigue.
 Not all projects receive the visibility or support they deserve, leaving smaller or lesser-known efforts struggling to gain traction.
+For more on this, see [open-source funding challenges](https://www.license-token.com/wiki/open-source-funding-challenges).

 4. **Sustainability vs. Competition**
    Open-source developers not only face competition for funding but also for time and attention in an environment filled with competing demands.
 Without dedicated sources of income, it's easy for projects to stagnate or fail altogether.
-Learn more about [open-source funding challenges](https://www.license-token.com/wiki/open-source-funding-challenges).
+Learn more about [open-source project funding strategies](https://www.license-token.com/wiki/open-source-project-funding-strategies).

 ## Approaches to Open Source Monetization